Cell sorting: Immunomagnetic cell sorting

 NPC cultures are especially difficult to work with because live brain cells are sensitive and tend to contaminate each other.
 In order to get clearer results, labs need cleaner materials, meaning more pure NPC lines.
 A study done in 2019 (with the funding support of New York Stem Cell Foundation and the Association for Frontotemporal Degeneration) found immunomagnetic cell sorting to be a cheap, simple way to yield such purity with minimal damage to the cell lines, therefore maintaining better quality cells, collecting more homogeneous NPCs, and increasing their chances of finding effective treatments for neurological disorders.
 They used both the immunomagnetic and fluorescence-activated methods to filter out CD271- (useful markers for mesenchymal stem cells) and CD133+ (markers for cancer stem cells) to compare viability of each method.

-The immunomagnetic cell sorting has also been used in assistance with reproduction (artificial insemination) and retinal transplant treatment.
+Immunomagnetic cell sorting has also been used in assistance with reproduction (artificial insemination) and retinal transplant treatment.
 In the case of assisting reproduction, apoptotic sperm cells (dead or damaged cells) are separated out so more non-apoptotic sperm (non-fragmented) cells can be collected and used to increase the subject's chances of fertility.
 This type of treatment has shown to be more effective when done repeatedly, increasing the amount of non-apoptotic cells present during insemination.

-A 2018 study done in France (with the support of multiple individuals and agencies including: the Institut de la Vision in Paris and the Retina France Association) used rats and the immunomagnetic cell sorting method to show that photoreceptors (cells in the retina which respond to light) may be transplanted to cure blindness.
+A 2018 study done in France (with the support of multiple individuals and agencies including: the Institut de la Vision in Paris and the Retina France Association) used rats and the immunomagnetic cell-sorting method to show that photoreceptors (cells in the retina which respond to light) may be transplanted to cure blindness.
 In this process, the microbeads were attached to the CD73 enzyme to assist in the separation of PRs (photoreceptors) from retinal organoids.
 When a CD73+ antigen expressed itself with RCVRN+ cells (calcium-binding proteins in the eye), it showed researchers that this combination of CD73+ and RCVRN+ could be used with post-mitotic PR precursors for repair.
 Although the study could not verify success in humans, they have the foundation for further research based on the success of pairing non-damaged photoreceptors with a CD73 antigen and the transplantation in rats.
 This success in cell separation and pairing through transplantation shows promise for a potential cure for retinal diseases including total blindness.
 So far, only partial vision repair has been reported.